hyperledger/indy-plenum/docs/source/catchup.md

 Plugins can register other ledgers if needed.

 During catchup procedure, all ledgers are caught up in the following order:
-1. Audit ledger - all other ledger are caught up based on the latest state of audit ledger.
+1. Audit ledger - all other ledger are caught up based on the latest state of the audit ledger.
 2. Pool ledger - contains information about the current nodes to connect to and use for the catch-up.
 3. Config ledger - may contain configuration parameters affecting catchup of other ledgers.
 4. Domain and other ledgers (at this step all other ledgers can catchup simultaneously) -